 Developing accomplishment statements sets you apart from your competition.

 Accomplishment statements are not descriptions of your job duties; they are specific contributions you have made to your organization, either individually or as part of a team.
 Accomplishment statements can include assignments you have completed and special projects you have worked on, whether through paid work or volunteer experiences.
-You may find it helpful to review your performance appraisals for specific examples of your accomplishments.
+You may find it helpful to review your performance appraisals in ePerformance for specific examples of your accomplishments.

 - Guidelines for Accomplishment Statements